Bookhams Residents' Association

 The search tool developed by the BRA on behalf of Plastic Free Bookham allowing you to find what and where you can can recycle has been updated with the latest recycling guidelines including DIYRead more

-Latest Local Authority news
+Latest Local Authority & Transport news

 Planning applications in Bookham: (rolling eight weeks)